odtu/EE464/Hardware-Project/README.md

 - **Compactness Bonus:** The expected volumes for each converter is different because of different ratings.
 The team's effort to minimize the volume will be evaluated separately.
 Compact projects will be rewarded with 15 pts.

 - **Soft Starting:** Applying soft starting techniques will be rewarded with 15 pts.

-- **Single Supply:** The projects which are able to operate fully with just one supply will be rewarded with 30 pts.
+- **Single Supply:** The projects which are able to operate fully with just one supply (and no powerbanks) will be rewarded with 30 pts.

-- **Non-Isolated Output:** If the isolation between the input side and output side is broken for any reason, 15 pts will be subtracted from overall point.
-Therefore, the reward is -15 pts.
+- **Non-Isolated Output:** If the isolation between the input side and output side is broken for any reason, 15 pts will be subtracted from the overall grade.

 - **Video:** Although video submission is not mandatory, you are free to submit a video for your project duration.
 Again feel free to get funny, and creative as well as describing your projects.
-More than one bonuses can be awarded.
+More than one video bonuses can be awarded.

 The table given below shows the bonus points.